apache/aurora/docs/committers.md

                ./build-support/release/release-candidate -l m -p

-3. Update, if necessary, the draft email created from the `release-candidate` script in step #2 and send the [VOTE] email to the dev@ and private@ mailing lists.
+3. Update, if necessary, the draft email created from the `release-candidate` script in step #2 and send the [VOTE] email to the dev@ mailing list.
 You can verify the release signature and checksums by running

 				./build-support/release/verify-release-candidate